EricWay1024/Computational-AT-mini-project/main.typ

   bM_k^i  := bC_k^Sigma (K; cC^i), quad  d_k^i := d_k^(cC^i, Sigma) . $
   We also denote $w_i (rho) := w_(cC^i) (rho)$ for any $Sigma$-path $rho$.
 ]
+To simplify later proofs, we first need an 'induction principle' for the Morse complex.

 #proposition[
   For each $i$, the Morse complex $(bM_cx^i, d^i_cx)$ is a chain complex.
 ]